MSc/Postgraduate Diploma/Postgraduate Certificate Events Management (part-time 3 years)

 Gaining practical experience of working in events and festivals is a compulsory part of the course, providing you with invaluable industry experience.
 Being based in Bristol means you will have access to a year-round calendar of festivals and events, and be able to benefit from our many partnerships with event businesses and organisations in the area.

-You will study the theories and practice of event management, which will be underpinned by marketing, project management, leadership and tourism modules.
-As part of the course, you will also study the various sectors of the event industry, develop knowledge of the significance of different types of events and festivals, and be given the opportunity to investigate particular events that interest you.
+You'll study the theories and practice of event management, which is an inter-disciplinary subject area underpinned by a variety of disciplines including economics, anthropology, and sociology.
+You'll develop knowledge of the significance of different types of events and be given the opportunity to investigate events that interest you.

 - Critical Issues in Tourism and Events Management introduces you to event studies, an interdisciplinary field that studies all kinds of planned events and considers the meanings attached to events and the event experience.